Broccoli Nine Star Perennial is delicious but looks almost too beautiful to eat!

 Most of the varieties I grow are early or second early cultivars, which need a shorter growing season than maincrops, so tend to bulk up faster.
 This means that they're early enough to have a really good crop underneath them before blight strikes here - often in late June in most years.
 There are quite enough different variety for anyone's needs.
 Some are waxy, some floury, some salad potatoes or unusually-coloured ones.
 I like to use different types for different culinary purposes, enjoying the variety.
 I'd get bored with the same one for everything - variety is the spice....etc.

-If I were really forced to choose just one single variety for taste however, it would probably be the Mayan Gold which is a second early/early maincrop.
+If I were really forced to choose just one 'white' variety for taste however, it would probably be the Mayan Gold which is a second early/early maincrop.
 It is very versatile, being waxy if lightly cooked, or very floury if cooked for longer.
 It looks every bit as beautiful as it tastes, is very ornamental with quite unusual foliage and gorgeous deep purple flowers.
 It also fascinatingly folds up it's leaves at night, a bit like a Maranta (the prayer plant).
 I've grown it for many years since it first became available, both in the tunnel and outside, and I've seen it recover quite well from late frosts, and even blight - growing on again healthily when the weather became drier.
 It's fantastic for every use in the kitchen, and the top chefs in London go mad for it to make saute potatoes.
 It's only problem is that it soaks up an awful lot of melted butter!!
 A deep gold, almost sweet potato-like colour - it even increases in vitamin A during storage!
 Although it's actually quite a difficult potato to store, as it starts to sprout like mad in November, but I discovered why, on reading Roger Phillips and Martyn Rix's great vegetable book again.

 The potatoes in pots which I start off at the conventional time of mid-March are planted out when they're about 6ins. high.
 I water them in after planting and then mulch them thickly with grass clippings, keeping the mulch 3 or 4 inches or 10cm away from the base of the stems to avoid rotting.
 Then I water again immediately, otherwise the strong vapour given off by the nitrogen in the freshly cut grass clippings can burn the stems and leaves.
 This is really important whatever crop you are using a grass mulch on.
 Always water immediately - even if the ground was already moist beforehand.
 A lot of 'experts' forget to tell you this - then you wonder why your plants turn yellow and the leaves curl up - voice of experience!
 Doing this also 'seals' the grass mulch into a mat quite nicely, sort of knitting it together, which helps to keep moisture in, cutting down on watering, and also keeps the weeds down.
 After a few days it goes brown and looks very neat and tidy.
 It's also a very handy take-away nest material for blackbirds - yesterday I surprised a blackbird in a potato bed - it flew off with a huge beak full of mulch - at a distance it looked as if it was carrying a small hedgehog almost as big as itself - then I realised it was helping itself to ready chopped, nicely dried grass bedding!
 Delighted to be of service in return for the pest control and the lovely music!
 The gratitude won't extend to free raspberries however!!
 There's plenty of berries planted exclusively for them down in the woodland!